 The next thing you need to do after you’ve updated your carrier settings is to place your SIM card in the right place.
 Since you don’t exactly know what the issue is, you’ll need to check everything that could be causing the issue.

 If your SIM has been misplaced, the pins aren’t going to connect to the SIM properly.
 This can cause the calls to be cut off if your phone has detected that the SIM isn’t connected properly.
 Before you do this, you need a needle-like tool.
 This can either be a pin or your SIM eject tool that came in the packaging of your iOS device.

 Once you’ve opened the SIM tray on the side of your device, you can put your SIM in the right place and restart your device once you’ve made sure it’s been placed properly.
 After you’ve done this, you’ll need to go to the next step.

-Another good way to stop your iPhone ending calls randomly is to block network signals and turn them back on – the best way to do this is to put your iPhone in Airplane mode.
+Another good way to stop your phone ending calls randomly is to block network signals and turn them back on – the best way to do this is to put your phone in Airplane mode.
 Putting your iPhone in Airplane mode is an easy solution because it can be accessed from your control center.

 Here how you turn on Airplane Mode: